 Bibimbap means “mixed rice” in Korean.
 I, for one, love mixing stuff into rice, so when my sister sent me this recipe from Damn Delicious, an idea was born.
-Bibimbap For Cheaters is filling, delicious, customizable, and easy enough to make on a weeknight.
+This easy bibimbap recipe is filling, delicious, customizable, and easy enough to make on a weeknight.

 What is Bibimbap?